hanumakanthvvn/msTask/README.md

 ## API keys

-For dev or test
-*create .env file at the root and pass the values for
+For dev or test => create .env file at the root and pass the values for
 ```
 ACCESS_TOKEN=XXXX
 SPACE_ID=XXX
 ```
 For Prod
 ```
-*expose set ACCESS_TOKEN=
+expose set ACCESS_TOKEN=
-*expose set SPACE_ID=
+expose set SPACE_ID=
 ```

 ## How to Run